mikependon/RepoDB.NET/pages/extensibilities/databasesetting.md

 ## Database Setting

 A database setting is an object that contains the information that are specific to a single RDBMS data providers.

-It holds the information about:
+It holds the information of the following.

-- A setting whether to support the hints.
-- A character for closing and opening quotation.
+- A character for closing quotation, opening quotation, parameter prefix and schema separator.
 - A type that is used for averaging.
 - A database schema.
+- A setting whether to support the hints.
+- A setting whether to use upsert over merge.
 - A setting whether the command direction can be set.
 - A setting whether the data reader must be disposed after the reader execution.
 - A setting whether the multiple-statement execution is supported.
 - A setting whether the command executions are preparable.
-- A setting whether to use upsert over merge.
-- A character for parameter prefix.
-- A character for schema separator.

 #### Getting Started